Sue’s (Very Unscientific) Potato Trials

 Control/Earthed up vs. ‘Lasagne’ method: The big success story of my trials.
 I wasn’t expecting this, but the lasagne method was the only bag that outperformed the control bag quite significantly!

 Conclusion: In future I will be using this method.
 It’s much quicker and easier to plant the bags up, and the yields speak for themselves.
+Check out our potato hub page for more quality articles and guides for growing this delicious tuber.

 Plants and gardens have always been a big part of my life.
 I can remember helping my Dad to prick out seedlings, even before I could see over the top of the potting bench.
 As an adult, I trained at Writtle College where I received my degree, BSc.
 (Hons) Horticulture.
 After working in a specialist plantsman’s nursery, and later, as a consulting arboriculturalist, I joined Thompson & Morgan in 2008.
 Initially looking after the grounds and coordinating the plant trials, I now support the web team offering horticultural advice online.
 I have a keen interest in drought resistant plants and a passion for perennials, particularly hardy Geraniums.
 I previously stood as regional secretary for the International Plant Propagation Society which gave me lots of opportunities to see what other horticulturalists were up to in their nurseries and gardens.